Partitioning Perfect Graphs into Stars: Interval graphs

-The algorithm is based on the following analysis of a $P_3$-partition of an interval graph.
-Each $P_3$ contains a \emph{center} and two \emph{leaves} connected to the center via edges called \emph{links}.
-We associate with each interval two so-called ``handles''.
-We require that the link between a leaf and a center ``uses'' both of the leaf's handles (such that a leaf can have only one link) and one handle of the center (which can thus be linked to two leaves).
+\paragraph{Overview of the algorithm.} \looseness=-1 The algorithm is based on the following analysis of a $P_3$-partition of an interval graph.
+Each $P_3$ contains a \emph{center} and two \emph{leaves} connected to the center via their incident edges called \emph{links}.
+We associate with each interval two so-called \emph{tokens}.
+We require that the link between a leaf and a center \emph{consumes} both of the leaf's tokens (such that a leaf can be associated to only one link) and one token of the center (which can thus be linked to two leaves).

 The algorithm examines the \emph{event points} (start and end points of intervals) of an interval representation in increasing order.
-We say a link~$\{x,y\}$ ``consumes'' the handles of~$x$ and~$y$\ as soon as one of the two intervals ends.
-Intuitively, a graph is a no-instance if, at some point, an interval with one or two free handles ends, but there are not enough free handles in other intervals to create a link.
-It is a yes-instance if the number of handles is always sufficient.
+We consider that a link~$\{x,y\}$ consumes three tokens of~$x$ and~$y$\ as soon as one of the two intervals ends.
+Intuitively, a graph is a no-instance if, at some point, an interval with one or two remaining tokens ends, but there are not enough tokens of other adjacent intervals to \emph{create} a link.
+Note that a link consumes three tokens.
+A graph is a yes-instance if the number of tokens is always sufficient.

-The algorithm works according to the following two rules: when an interval starts, its two handles are added to a list of free handles; when an interval with free handles ends, then three handles are deleted from this list (ideally: the handles of the earliest-ending intervals).
-The algorithm is sketched in \autoref{algo:P3-interval}. \cref{fig:intervals} shows an example instance and the lists of handles created by the algorithm.
-Note that a handle of an interval $x$ is simply represented by a copy of interval $x$ itself.
+The algorithm works according to the following two rules: when an interval starts, its two tokens are added to a list; when an interval with remaining tokens ends, then three tokens are deleted from this list.
+Only tokens of the earliest-ending intervals will be deleted (this choice may not directly translate into a ``sane'' solution, with each link consuming tokens from only two intervals, but it turns out not to be a problem).
+The algorithm is sketched in \cref{algo:P3-interval}. \cref{fig:intervals} shows an example instance and the list of tokens maintained by the algorithm.
+Note that a token of an interval $x$ is simply represented by a copy of interval $x$ itself.
 We now introduce the necessary formal definitions.